hifly81/hirss/README.md

 From root directory open a terminal and execute:

 mvn assembly:assembly

 mvn jar:jar

-A zip file, hirss.zip will be created in target/ folder Extract the zip (it cointains a jar file and a lib folder/)
+A zip file, hirss.zip will be created in target/ folder.

+Extract the zip (it cointains a jar file and a lib folder/)

 Run